 If you happen to know of a family that is going through the same situation but with a boy, please refer them to the shoe style described below (same shoe style I recommended for your daughter but the boy version):

 I also created a tool that allows you to filter shoe options by your child’s unique footprint.
-The tool involves a simple process in which consumers select the child’s age, shoe size, type of shoe that you are looking for, whether you want velcro closure or shoelaces, and other important features such as whether the shoe is lightweight, supportive, waterproof, and/or is capable of accommodating an orthotic.
+The tool involves a simple process in which consumers select the child’s age, shoe size, type of shoe that they are looking for, whether they want Velcro closure or shoelaces, and other important features such as whether the shoe is capable of accommodating an orthotic.

 Thank you again for sharing your experiences.